cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_e.md

 ## Autoencoder (Encode) - Overview

+A vanilla autoencoder consists of an encoder that maps p-dimensional inputs to a k-dimensional latent code (k < p) and a decoder that reconstructs the input from the code.
+Training minimizes reconstruction loss (e.g., MSE), and the learned latent codes serve as compact representations.

 This example demonstrates how to train a vanilla autoencoder to learn a latent representation (encoding) of a sliding window from a time series.
 The idea is to reduce the dimensionality from p attributes to k, preserving relevant information.
 You can use the encoded vectors as input to other tasks (such as clustering or prediction).

 Prerequisites